What is Passive Fingerprinting?

 It does not read files on the device, but it still classifies clients and can support tracking-like use cases.
 Disclosure and lawful basis depend on jurisdiction and role.
 Fraud vendors usually process it as a security signal rather than as marketing identity.

 Yes.
-OS upgrades, browser updates, middleware, and corporate TLS inspection can shift the signature.
-Models expect drift and look for bulk reuse and inconsistency with other layers, not a single static ID.
+Operating system upgrades, browser updates, middleware changes, and corporate TLS inspection can shift the TLS and HTTP signature.
+Fraud models expect drift and look for bulk reuse, sudden mass changes, and inconsistency with other identity layers rather than treating one static hash as permanent proof of identity.

-• How is this different from active fingerprinting?
+• How is passive different from active fingerprinting?

-Passive methods only observe the wire-level and header behavior of normal requests.
+Passive methods only observe wire-level and header behavior during normal requests, such as TLS ciphers and HTTP order.
 Active methods run JavaScript to measure canvas, audio, fonts, and other API outputs.
-Many products use both when policy and performance allow.
+Many fraud products combine both when policy and page context allow script execution on the landing page.

 Abisola